2.jpg

 Are you visiting VERNON, BC and looking for a Reformed and evangelical church?
 Please click on the map below for directions to our service.
 Free Grace Presbyterian is a member of NAPARC and are also in the Gospel Coalition church directory.

-SUNDAYS 10:30 AM at Vernon Christian School [We also livestream our service on our Facebook Page] Sunday School is provided during the sermon.
+SUNDAYS 10:30 AM at Vernon Christian School [We also livestream our service on our YouTube channel] Sunday School is provided during the sermon.

 Scroll down to meet our pastors, and to learn more about our church.
 If you have a question, we would love to hear from you!
 Contact us today